All Episodes

 Right, right, right.

-It was not about solving anything politically or doing anything to hurt people.
+Like most actual conspiracies of the real kind, it was not about solving anything politically or doing anything to hurt people.

-It was about making a shit ton of money and then it went wrong.
+It was about making a shit ton of money, and then it went wrong.

 And that's how conspiracies actually work.